-Zanzibar is thousands of miles away from New Jersey, USA but my decision to visit this beautiful East African island was not only because it is a paradise for beach-goers and food lovers but also because it’s the birth place of Freddie Mercury the song writer, record producer and lead vocalist of my all time favorite rock band Queen.
+Zanzibar is thousands of miles away from New Jersey, USA but my decision to visit this beautiful East African island was not only because it is a paradise for beach-goers and food lovers but also because it’s the birthplace of Freddie Mercury the songwriter, record producer and lead vocalist of my all time favorite rock band Queen.

 The distance between Dar es Salaam and Zanzibar is only 46 miles (74 km) so it’s easily accessible by ferry and by air.
-The semi-autonomous territory of Zanzibar along with various island like Pemba maintains a political union with Tanzania, but has its own parliament and president.
-Therefore you need to go through the immigration formalities at arrival and of course need to have Yellow Fever vaccination certificate when arriving from a country with risk.
+The semi-autonomous territory of Zanzibar along with various island like Pemba maintains a political union with Tanzania but has its own parliament and president.
+Therefore you need to go through the immigration formalities at arrival and of course need to have a Yellow Fever vaccination certificate when arriving from a country with risk.

-Best Time To Visit: Weather wise between June and October is the best time to visit Zanzibar.
-High season is from June to mid October and again from January to mid February.
+Best Time To Visit: Weather-wise between June and October is the best time to visit Zanzibar.
+High season is from June to mid-October and again from January to mid-February.

 Rainy Season: People tends to avoid the long rainy seasons between March and June.

-In recent days getting to Zanzibar has never been easier as this beautiful island is gaining much needed popularity among local and international travelers alike.
+In recent days getting to Zanzibar has never been easier as this beautiful island is gaining much-needed popularity among local and international travelers alike.
 The International airport brings in thousands of guest from around the world.
 There are also daily flights from Dar Es Salaam to Zanzibar International Airport.
 A taxi from the airport to the Stone Town is about 15 – 20 minutes and will cost about 20,000 TZS (US$ 9.00 – 10.00).

 The ferry terminal in Dar Es Salaam is about 12km from the Julius Nyerere International Airport, 30 to 35 min drive depending on traffic.
-If you are heading to Zanzibar from Dar es Salaam by ferry then click here for ferry schedule, it’s smart to purchase your ticket a day ahead of time specially in weekends and in the high travel season.
+If you are heading to Zanzibar from Dar es Salaam by ferry then click here for ferry schedule, it’s smart to purchase your ticket a day ahead of time especially on weekends and in the high travel season.
 Tickets can’t be bought online, therefore you need to purchase it from the ferry terminal located on the waterfront in downtown.
 It is important to know that they only accept cash plus you need a photo ID ( my driver’s license worked for me) at the ticketing counter.
 One way VIP Class ticket was US$ 50.00.

 By Air from Zanzibar to Nairobi: On my way back from Zanzibar to Wilson International Airport, Nairobi, I have taken Safarilink flight then connecting to Masai Mara National Park.
 The plane was really small.
 I felt like I am flying my own private jet.
 The flight time to Wilson International Airpot wan an hour and ninety minutes.

 Health: Take paludrine and chloroquine against malaria.
 For Diarrhea my doctor prescribed Azithromycin 500mg but got lucky never had to use it.
 The mosquitoes are particularly bad after dark.
-Also take insect repellent.
-Buy a can of Doom insect repellent from a local market spray your room if need.
+Also, take insect repellent.
+Buy a can of Doom insect repellent from a local market and spray your room if need.
 Always drink bottled water and absolutely no ice.

 Wear long sleeves and long trousers after dark as mosquitoes primarily feed between dusk and dawn.

 The easiest way to get around the island is via a taxi.
 They can be found at the airport and all major hotels and restaurants.
 If you are staying in a guest house, most provide a list of telephone numbers.
-Taxis in Zanzibar are not metered and the price need to be negotiated before the trip.
+Taxis in Zanzibar are not metered and the price needs to be negotiated before the trip.
 Renting a care with a drive is common and cheaper when you rent for a full day.

 Renting a motorbike or Scooter is a great way to explore the traditional villages, remote beaches by yourself.
 Renting a scooter will run from US$ 30/day.
 The roads are flat and just following the coastline will do.
 It will be definitely an unforgettable experience.
 For motorcycle Vespa or scooter you must have an endorsement when you don’t have an international driver’s license.

 The main island, Unguja (Zanzibar), is home to a UNESCO World Heritage Site, Stone Town.
 It has so much to see and do.
-Colorful culture, amazing nature and and most of all a peaceful and harmonic atmosphere.
+Colorful culture, amazing nature and most of all a peaceful and harmonic atmosphere.

 The huge Anglican Cathedral in Stone Town is located on the grounds of the island’s largest former slave market that was closed down in 1873.